No worry…we haven’t fallen behind while we have all been in quarantine – North Carolina is still on the 2017 NEC:

 The 2020 edition of the National Electrical Code (NEC) was issued by the NFPA Standards Council on August 5, 2019.
 The effective date was August 25, 2019, when it officially became available for federal, state, county, and municipal governmental entities to update their electrical installation regulations.

-Although their update process is underway, North Carolina has not released definitive dates as to when the state board plans on formally adopting the 2020 NEC (we expect Fall of 2021).
-However, our Power Quality with 2020 NEC Changes courses now integrate both the 2017 and 2020 code to prepare you for changes yet to come.
+North Carolina plans on adopting the 2020 National Electrical Code on October 1st, 2021.
+Our Power Quality with 2020 NEC Changes Workshop will integrate both the 2017 and 2020 code to prepare you for changes yet to come.
 If you don’t want to miss anything make sure to bookmark the link below to monitor updates on each state’s code adoption.

 Ok, so what’s the status on your electrical license:

-NC State Board of Examiners of Electrical Contractors assisted all actively licensed electricians by waiving your continuing education requirements.
+NC State Board of Examiners of Electrical Contractors assisted all actively licensed electricians by granting you a year of continuing education in March 2020.
+These continuing education credits would be used to renew your license for that renewal period.

 Changes to the 2020 NEC summarized: